g0v-data/g0v-hackmd-archive/notes/1ZwORILxREW5Yg1XPIl3bQ.md

 Testing in production additionally allows developers to generate a fast feedback loop via in-production testing, this makes it clean to iterate fast on actual external observations, resulting in faster issue resolution and extra effective improvement cycles.

-Furthermore, it permits developers to pay attention to user-focused testing permitting them to ensure that changes satisfy customer expectations and provide an unbroken experience.
+Furthermore, it permits developers to pay attention to user-focused testing enabling them to ensure that changes satisfy customer expectations and provide an unbroken experience.

 The fact that it allows developers to examine modifications’ performance in green environments, makes a way of continuous development and encourages iterative upgrades and optimizations through the years.